Learning Session Videos to Help you Through the Housing Process

-Applicants electronically sign the Lease Agreement utilizing your unique password in the Online Lease Portal.
-Applicants are prompted to review the document, agree to the terms and conditions, and enter the unique password to add the electronic signature.
+Applicants electronically sign the Lease Agreement utilizing DocuSign.
+Applicants are prompted to review the document, agree to the terms and conditions, and sign electronically.
 The electronic signature is a legally enforceable online leasing transaction.

 What is a Guarantor?

 - All USH residents are required to have a guarantor (or guarantors) on file who meets the USH Occupancy Guidelines and Rental Criteria.
-A credit screening is completed for all guarantor applicants.
 Click here for more information.

 What happens if I have a conflict or disagreement with my roommate?

 The WCU Residence Life and Housing Services staff is available to assist with roommate mediation to help resolve any conflicts that arise.
-If mediation is unsuccessful, occupants may request a room change.
+If mediation is unsuccessful, occupants may request a room change by contacting their RD/GHD.
 Room change requests are not guaranteed and will be granted based on availability.

 Early Lease Termination